 Structural Matching

-Complete predicat lgg.
+Complete predicate lgg.

 (Paste *only* ‘lgg’ and any other new clause it may use)